gersteinj-middlesex/circuitpython-resources/docs/exercises/007-stepping-between-values.md

 ## Show me your code in action

-5 points: Your RGB LED fades smoothly from `red => green => blue => red` or a pattern of similar difficulty 4.5 points: Your RGB LED fades smoothly between at least two different colors 4 points: Your RGB LED is able to fade smoothly at least once 3 points: You can change colors in multiple steps, but it is not coded in a way that makes sense
+- 5 points: Your RGB LED fades smoothly from `red => green => blue => red` or a pattern of similar difficulty
+- 4.5 points: Your RGB LED fades smoothly between at least two different sets of colors
+- 4 points: Your RGB LED is able to fade smoothly at least once
+- 3 points: You can change colors in multiple steps, but it is not coded in a way that makes sense

 --8<-- "includes/glossary.md"